rncyy/malody-ip-project/assets/Deemo Pack/pack-announce.md

 # NEW PACK ANNOUNCEMENT

-## maimai Pack 2
+## Deemo Pack (Continuous Update)

+### What is Continuous Update Packs?

+- Pack that are constantly updated with new songs and charts

 ### Pack Info

-- Brand new pacc to celebrate the release of maimai Splash!
-- 6 New songs to play PLUS an extra secret song coming after completing certain quests!
+- This pack includes songs from the rhythm game Deemo.
+- This pack is free and costs 0SH

 ## Songs

-1. AMAZING MIGHTYYYY!!! by WAiKURO
+1. Quimi by Yooh
-2. Titania by xi
+2. Fur War, Pur War by N.M.S.T
-3. Valsqotch by owl * tree feat. chi * tree
-4. Sqlupp (Camellia's "Sqleipd * Hiytex" Remix) by owl * tree Remixed by Camellia
+3. Dyslexia by Team Grimoire
+4. Ephemeral by Mili
-5. DONUT HOLE by HACHI
+5. Kaguya by BlackY
-6. We are always shuwa-shuwa by Hige Driver feat.
-Lime Bear & Lemon Bear
-7. ??? by ???

 Coming this Sept.
-28, 2020
+08, 2020